macpawluk/fullstack-showcase/README.md

 There are unit and end-to-end tests implemented, which can be started with the command:
 ### `npm test`

-Please mind that end-to-end tests require back-end on localhost running and front-end application too (`npm start` run in separate process).
+Please mind that end-to-end tests require back-end on localhost running and front-end application too (`npm start` run in a separate process).